 A significant amount of advocacy for various social and political causes is being done by students.
 Here is a list of some national, student-led organizations devoted to raising awareness of certain issues.
 Are you still in touch with people at your high school?
-Inspire U.S. is a nonprofit, nonpartisan organization that works with high school students to encourage them to vote and take political action.
-If you are passionate about encouraging youth civic engagement, you could work with Inspire U.S. to start a program in your old high school.
+Inspire2Vote is a nonprofit, nonpartisan organization that works with high school students to encourage them to vote and take political action.
+If you are passionate about encouraging youth civic engagement, you could work with Inspire2Vote to start a program in your old high school.

 Regardless of whether you’re interested in joining an organization or movement, there are many ways to advocate for a cause you believe in.
 Educating yourself, joining an organization that is working on a cause you care about, and informing those around you of the issue are all important steps in raising awareness.

 Writing a letter to the editor is a way to present your thoughts to a large audience and possibly attract attention from your representatives.

 Another option is to write to your Representatives directly.
 On our Who Are My Reps? page is contact info for your Maine representatives, and links to look up others.
 This list of tips on how to write your letter will help make sure it is as effective as possible in informing your Representative of your stance on an issue.
 You can also submit your opinions about specific bills your representatives electronically through IssueVoter.

 Get Involved in the Political Process

 Apart from contacting your representatives there are several ways of getting involved with the political process.
 One is to volunteer with a political campaign for a candidate running in Maine or your home state.
 A good starting point for this is our Who Are My Reps? page, which will help you connect with incumbent representatives.
 Many office are up for election every two years, so contact your one of your reps (or their opponent) and see how you can be useful.